 While Colon Cancer may be known by alternative doctors as a sign of Celiac Disease, there are many traditional doctors who don’t know this!
 Educate them!

 The standard Celiac test is somewhat limited as it only tests 1 or 2 antibodies.
 I much prefer the Wheat/Gluten Proteome Reactivity Test from Cyrex Labs with 24 antibodies.
 That’s how I found I had Celiac after being off gluten for a decade.

-I don’t agree with biopsies in most cases even though this is what doctors require to confirm an official diagnisis of Celiac in your records.
-I think its enough to run 3 tests:
+I don’t agree with doing biopsies in most cases even though this is what doctors require to confirm an official diagnosis of Celiac.
+I think it’s enough to run 3 tests:

-- Take yourself strictly off all forms of gluten for 30 to 90 days and note changes anywhere in body or mind.
-Then eat a sandwich 3 days in a row and observe for reactions.
+- Take yourself strictly off all forms of gluten for 60 to 90 days and note changes anywhere in body or mind.
+Then eat a sandwich 3 days in a row and watch for reactions.

 - Take the blood test for Gluten Antibodies

-- Find a wellness practiioner or Functional Medicine praactitioner such as myself to run the Cyrex Labs test.
+- Find a wellness practitioner or Functional Medicine practitioner or coach such as myself to run the Cyrex Labs test.